Introducing a New Tool: Free ROI Calculator for Captioning YouTube Videos

 While YouTube is one of the largest online video platforms, it is unique from an accessibility standpoint in that most of the content is not legally required to be captioned.
 While federal laws dictate captioning requirements for educational, governmental, and broadcast video (among other industries), user-generated video is currently unregulated when it comes to captioning.
 Because of this, the pressure to caption is not the same for YouTubers as it is for many other video creators.
-However, captioning on YouTube has recently become a trendy topic, with hard of hearing YouTuber Rikki Poynter leading the charge (she has been featured recently on BBCNewswire, Upworthy, and Huffington Post discussing the importance of accessibility on YouTube).
+However, captioning on YouTube has recently become a trendy topic, with Deaf YouTuber Rikki Poynter leading the charge (she has been featured recently on BBCNewswire, Upworthy, and Huffington Post discussing the importance of accessibility on YouTube).
 In response, Tyler Oakley captioned his entire channel and posted a great video about it.

 It’s true that many YouTubers want to make their videos accessible to the whole community; however, cost is often a chief concern when it comes to captioning.
 Creators want to know that their investment will pay off.
 To help alleviate some of this risk, we have introduced a new tool that automatically calculates your estimated ROI and increase in views attributable to captioning.
 This tool is based on an extensive SEO study by Discovery Digital Networks, which found a 7.32% lifetime increase in views on captioned YouTube videos.